 - Blades: This is an important element of a Jigsaw cutter as it will determine what can be cut and what cannot be cut using that particular Jigsaw cutter.
 Blades for a jigsaw cutter are named after the material they are to be cut with.
 For metal, there is the metal cutting blade and for wood, there is the wood cutting blade.
 You can pick either of this depending on your choice of cutting.
 More on this, soon.

-List of the best Jigsaw Cutters in India:
+List of the best Jigsaw Machines in India:

 |Jigsaw Cutters||Wattage||Pendulum Action||Warranty||Buy Now|